State University of New York at Purchase: Athletics

-SUNY Purchase teams, the Purchase Panthers, participate as a member of the National Collegiate Athletic Association's Division III.
+SUNY Purchase teams, the "Purchase Panthers", participate as a member of the National Collegiate Athletic Association's Division III.
 The Panthers are a member of the Skyline Conference.
 Men's sports include baseball, basketball, cross country, golf, soccer, swimming & diving, tennis and volleyball.
 Women's sports include basketball, cross country, lacrosse, soccer, softball, swimming & diving, tennis and volleyball.

 The Purchase College Athletic Department also houses non-varsity and intramural teams and clubs.
 Intramural teams include basketball, flag football, floor hockey, indoor soccer, racquet sports, co-ed softball, Water Polo, Quidditch and volleyball.
-Intramural clubs include Men's Lacrosse, fencing club, stage combat, Tae Kwan Do, Ultimate Frisbee club, Nerf club, Outdoors Adventure, field hockey, Chung Do Kwan, equestrian, Zumba and PiYo.
+Intramural clubs include Men's Lacrosse, fencing club, stage combat, Taekwondo, Ultimate Frisbee club, Nerf club, Outdoors Adventure, field hockey, Chung Do Kwan, equestrian, Zumba and PiYo.

 In 2014, SUNY Purchase Men's Soccer Program won its first Skyline Conference Championship, defeating St. Joe's (LI) in overtime by the score of 2–1.

+Despite the College's official colors of heliotrope and puce, it was determined that orange and blue are a more appropriate color combination for Purchase's athletics teams.

 Campus

 Purchase College is located on approximately 500 acre in Westchester County, New York on the former Strathglass farm.
-The property was originally owned by Thomas Thomas, an American Revolutionary war soldier, whose family-and-servant cemetery remains on the campus between the south end of the Humanities and Visual Arts buildings.
+The property was originally owned by Thomas Thomas, an American Revolutionary War soldier, whose family cemetery (and also with possible remains of slaves owned by Thomas Thomas and John Thomas, Jr.) remains on the campus between the south end of the Humanities and Visual Arts buildings.
 The college is adjacent to the Westchester County Airport, and is across the street from PepsiCo's corporate headquarters.

 Dormitories and housing

-Purchase college consists of six dormitory halls, Crossroads, Central (formerly Big Haus), Farside, Outback, Fort Awesome, and Wayback; along with three apartment complexes, The Olde, The Commons (The Neu), and Alumni Village.
+Purchase College has six dormitory halls, Crossroads, Central (formerly Big Haus), Farside, Outback, Fort Awesome, and Wayback; along with three apartment complexes, The Olde, The Commons (The Neu), and Alumni Village.
 Crossroads, Farside, and parts of Central house first year students and the staff in the building, one professional Residence Coordinator (RC) and two Residence Assistants (RA's) per floor, are accommodated towards offering first year students help.
 The other parts of Central along with Outback, Fort Awesome, Wayback, and the apartment complexes are upperclassmen housing and the selection process of these buildings are determined by the amount of credits one has.
 Outback residence hall is also a part of the wellness program housing the school provides which according to its page on the Purchase website "houses students committed to holistic health and wellness.
 Staff and residents develop programs that focus specifically on areas of Wellness including Physical, Intellectual, Vocational/Occupational, Emotional, Social (Cultural, Societal, Family, Community), Environmental and Spiritual."

 In the fall of 2016, some apartments in the Commons K street apartment block caught fire during cooking activities.
 No students were hurt and most were able to return to their apartments, but others were housed at the neighboring Manhattanville College until replacement housing was available for them on campus.